Pingumaniac/Automated_Software_Testing_for_Cloud/vm3/test/README.md

-# List of possible etrics for mesauring MongoDB functionality
+# List of possible metrics for measuring MongoDB functionality

 ## 1. Functional Metrics